Skip to main content

 The instructor must have the required qualifications.

-K.S.A.
-72-3120(a) requires a 'competent' instructor for private schools.
-No specific credentials, degrees, certifications, or teaching license required.
-The Kansas Attorney General has held that teacher certification is not required (AG Opinion 75-409).
-No formal competency test or assessment.
+Practical tip: No teaching certificate, degree, or credential is required.
+The Kansas Attorney General has confirmed that teacher certification is not required (AG Opinion 75-409).
 The parent typically serves as instructor.
-If challenged, the burden would likely be on the state to prove incompetence.
+'Competent' is not formally defined; if challenged, the burden would be on the state to prove incompetence.

 K.S.A.
 72-3120(a) (competent instructor requirement)